cpp-linter/cpp-linter-action/docs/README.rst

 How to build the docs
 =====================

-From the root directory of the repository, do the following to steps
+From the root directory of the repository, do the following in steps

 1. Install docs' dependencies

    .. code-block:: text

-       pip install -r docs/requirements.txt
+       pip install --group 'docs'

-   On Linux, you may need to use `pip3` instead.

 2. Build the docs